Natooz/MidiTok/docs/train.rst

 WordPiece
 ~~~~~~~~~~~~~~~~~~~~~~~~

-`WordPiece <https://arxiv.org/abs/1609.08144>`_ is a subword-based algorithm similar to BPE.
+`WordPiece <https://ieeexplore.ieee.org/document/6289079>`_ is a subword-based algorithm very similar to BPE.
+The original implementation was never open-sourced by Google.
+The training procedure is known to be a variation of BPE.
+In `🤗tokenizers <https://github.com/huggingface/tokenizers>`_ (and so in MidiTok), BPE is used to create the vocabulary.

+The difference with BPE lies in the way the bytes are tokenized after training: for a specific word to tokenize, WordPiece will look in the vocabulary if it is present.
+If so, there is nothing to do and the token id of the word can be used.
+Otherwise, it will decrement the word from its end until it finds a match in the vocabulary, and iteratively do the same for all the components ("pieces") of the word.
+The procedure is explained more in detail in the `Tensorflow documentation <https://www.tensorflow.org/text/guide/subwords_tokenizer#optional_the_algorithm>`_.

+Intuitively, WordPiece tokenization is trying to satisfy two different objectives:

+1. Tokenize the data into the least number of tokens as possible;
+2. When a byte sequence needs to be split, it is split into tokens that have a maximum count in the training data.

+..
+    Commented, previous docs based on Hugging Face's course, which is actually incorrect: https://huggingface.co/learn/nlp-course/en/chapter6/6#tokenization-algorithm
     It counts the successions of tokens in the data, but instead of merging the pair with the highest count, WordPiece merges the one with the highest score computed as: :math:`\mathrm{score}_{ij} = \frac{ \mathrm{freq}_{ij} }{\mathrm{freq}_{i} \times \mathrm{freq}_{j}}` for two symbols :math:`i` and :math:`j`.

     Dividing the frequency of the succession of two symbols by the product of their frequency in the data allows to merge pairs where one token is less frequent.
 The most frequent pair will hence not necessarily be merged.
 Doing so, WordPiece tries to learn tokens while evaluating their impact.

     Another key difference with BPE is on the training procedure: WordPiece starts by computing all the pairs in the data, and then counts their frequencies.
 It will learn long words first, and splitting them in multiple subtokens when they do not exist in the vocabulary.

-As a result, WordPiece features a ``max_input_chars_per_word`` attribute limiting the length of the "words", base tokens successions in MidiTok's case, it can process.
+WordPiece features a ``max_input_chars_per_word`` attribute limiting the length of the "words", base tokens successions in MidiTok's case, it can process.
 Token successions with a length exceeding this parameter will be replaced by a ``unk_token`` token (MidiTok uses the padding token by default).
-You can set the ``max_input_chars_per_word`` in the keyword arguments of the :py:func:`miditok.MusicTokenizer.train` method, but the highest this parameter is, the slower the encoding-decoding will be.
+You can set the ``max_input_chars_per_word`` in the keyword arguments of the :py:func:`miditok.MusicTokenizer.train` method, but the higher this parameter is, the slower the encoding-decoding will be.
 The number of base tokens for a music file is likely to go in the tens of thousands.
 As a result, **WordPiece should exclusively be used while splitting the token ids per bars or beats** in order to make sure that the lengths of the token successions remain below this limit.

 Splitting the ids